beehive-lab/TornadoVM/assembly/src/docs/6_FPGA.md

 Two additional  parameters are needed for executing the pre-compilied binaries onto FPGAs:

 *  `tornado.opencl.codecache.loadbin=True`  which enables loading the pre-compilied binaries to TornadoVM for execution
-* `tornado.precompiled.binary=<path/to/bin>,device`  which points to the directory containing the pre-compilied binary and the device (e.g s0.t0.device=0:1)
+* `tornado.precompiled.binary=<path/to/bin>,device`  which points to the directory containing the pre-compilied binary and the device (e.g s0.t0.device=0:1).
+Otherwise, check FPGA device via `tornado --devices`.

 In order to run the Saxpy example: